ninjaaron/xonsh-quickstart/README.rst

   $ # Cartesian products can also be produced
   $ echo @(list('abc')):@(list('def'))
   a:d a:e a:f b:d b:e b:f c:d c:e c:f
-  $ # Unfortunately, this can't yet be combined with globbing.

 Python substitution only works in subprocess mode (because it is redundant in Python mode).